hiuc1999/Amazon_NLPSentimentAnalysis/README.md

 #### Data Preprocessing
 1. Create a binary column and define score > 3 is positive else negative. <br />
-2. Clean contractions and Define customized stopword list <br />
+2. Clean contractions, stopwords. <br />
-3. Import SnowballStemmer. <br />
+3. Use NLTK library to tokenize and stem the words. <br />

 #### Models Used
 1. Naive Bayes (after stratified K-fold cross validation) <br />